VS Code Dev Container High IO: Detailed executeInWSL Configuration and Root Cause Analysis

 class C,E check;

-class e1,e2,e3,e4,e5 animate;Simultaneously, Extension Host memory grows ~1 MB/minute due to each recursive call accumulating unresolved context in call stack.
-This issue was fixed in Remote-Containers 0.221.0-pre-release, but users who haven’t updated extensions can trigger it by simulating network disconnect (e.g., turning off WiFi).
-The disconnected connection prompt never appears - this is an independent software bug unrelated to executeInWSL, but it exacerbates user-perceived system lag.
+class e1,e2,e3,e4,e5 animate;Simultaneously, the Extension Host’s memory grows at roughly 1 MB per minute because each recursive call accumulates unreleased context on the stack.
+This bug was fixed in Remote‑Containers 0.221.0‑pre‑release, but users who have not updated the extension can still trigger it by simulating a network drop (e.g., disabling Wi‑Fi).
+The disconnection dialog never appears.
+This is an independent software bug unrelated to the executeInWSL setting, but it exacerbates the perceived system lag.

 WSL2 Cross‑Filesystem IO Amplification

-Additionally, microsoft/vscode-remote-release#9372 reports that on ARM Mac running x86 containers via Rosetta, VS Code Server process’s CPU affinity mask is abnormally set to use only one core, causing nproc to return 1 instead of actual physical cores.
-While this primarily affects macOS, similar issues may manifest in WSL2 environments with different characteristics. executeInWSL: true reduces cross-filesystem IO frequency by moving Docker CLI execution into WSL, but cannot eliminate 9P overhead when container accesses /mnt/c paths.
+Additionally, microsoft/vscode-remote-release#9372 reports that on ARM Macs running x86 containers via Rosetta, the VS Code Server’s CPU affinity mask is incorrectly set to a single core, causing nproc to return 1 instead of the actual core count.
+While this issue mainly affects macOS, it highlights inconsistencies in how Dev Containers control process scheduling parameters across platforms; similar problems can appear in Windows WSL2 environments.
+Setting executeInWSL: true moves Docker CLI execution into WSL, reducing the frequency of cross‑filesystem IO, but it cannot completely eliminate the 9P overhead when the container accesses /mnt/c.

 Solutions

-Adjust CPU and memory allocation in Docker Desktop Settings > Resources panel to avoid Docker daemon resource starvation causing frequent garbage collection or swap operations.
-Ensure using latest Docker Desktop version, as WSL2 backend performance improves with each release.
-For high-performance scenarios, consider installing Docker Engine directly in WSL2 to bypass Docker Desktop virtualization layer, further eliminating Windows/WSL boundary overhead.
+In Docker Desktop’s Settings > Resources panel, adjust CPU and memory allocations appropriately to prevent the Docker daemon from frequent garbage collection or swapping.
+Ensure you are using the latest Docker Desktop version, as each release improves WSL2 backend performance.
+For high‑performance scenarios, consider installing Docker Engine directly inside WSL2 and bypassing Docker Desktop’s virtualization layer, further eliminating the extra Windows/WSL boundary overhead.

-Disable unnecessary extensions to reduce Extension Host load, especially those running in remote containers with file monitoring (like TypeScript language service, ESLint).
-In settings.json, set files.watcherExclude to exclude node_modules, .git, dist etc. large directories, reducing file system monitoring IO.
-Set extensions.autoUpdate: false to prevent background extension updates in container environments triggering extra network and disk operations.
+Disable unnecessary extensions to reduce Extension Host load, especially those that run inside the remote container and perform file watching (e.g., TypeScript language service, ESLint).
+In settings.json, set files.watcherExclude to ignore large directories such as node_modules, .git, dist, etc., decreasing file‑system‑watcher‑induced IO.
+Setting extensions.autoUpdate: false prevents background extension updates from triggering extra network and disk activity inside the container.

-If above measures still can’t meet performance needs, consider using VS Code Remote-SSH extension to connect to WSL2 and directly use Docker CLI within WSL2.
-This moves Docker CLI calls from Windows/WSL cross-boundary communication to WSL2 internal local communication.
-Another option is using Docker Compose to manage container lifecycle, starting services with docker compose up -d then using Remote-SSH to connect to containers, completely bypassing Dev Container extension polling mechanism.
+If the above measures still do not meet performance requirements, consider using the VS Code Remote‑SSH extension to connect directly to WSL2 and manage containers with Docker CLI inside WSL2.
+This moves Docker CLI calls from Windows/WSL cross‑boundary communication to local WSL2 communication.
+Another option is to manage container lifecycles with Docker Compose (docker compose up -d) and then use Remote‑SSH for development, completely bypassing the Dev Container extension’s polling mechanism.

 Enable executeInWSL (Core Solution)

-While above measures can partially alleviate IO issues, they either reduce IO frequency (simplify port forwarding) or optimize resource allocation (Docker Desktop optimization), without addressing the root cause: named pipe communication overhead when Docker CLI calls cross Windows/WSL boundaries. dev.containers.executeInWSL directly targets this fundamental issue.
+The measures above alleviate IO spikes to varying degrees, but they either reduce IO frequency (streamlined port forwarding) or optimize resource allocation (Docker Desktop tweaks) without addressing the root cause: the named‑pipe communication overhead when Docker CLI crosses the Windows/WSL boundary.
+The dev.containers.executeInWSL setting directly tackles this root cause.

-According to VS Code team member chrmarti’s clarification in microsoft/vscode-remote-release#9194, this setting determines where docker commands run - Windows or WSL.
-Setting it to true makes all Docker CLI calls (including docker inspect, docker version, docker exec, docker ps) execute within WSL, communicating directly with Docker daemon via Unix socket, thus bypassing Windows/WSL boundary named pipe and 9P protocol conversion overhead.
+According to VS Code team member chrmarti in microsoft/vscode-remote-release#9194, this setting determines whether the docker command runs on the Windows side or inside WSL.
+Setting it to true makes all Docker CLI calls (docker inspect, docker version, docker exec, docker ps, etc.) execute inside WSL, communicating with the Docker daemon via a Unix socket and bypassing the Windows/WSL named‑pipe and 9P translation overhead.

 {